rmad17/rmad17.github.io/content/posts/deploy-your-application-with-aws-autoscalinggroup.md

 ### Pre Requisites
 This example will be using a docker-compose.yml and Dockerfile.
 How to create those files is outside the scope of the blog and is expected to be part of your codebase.
+The steps in this post also requires a basic idea of AWS Services like EC2, Application Load Balancer, IAM, CodeDeploy and CodePipeline.

 ### Architecture Diagram
 ![A simplified architecture diagram of the stack we will be trying to setup.](../../asg-1.png)